ucsb-cs184-f24/team06/team/sprint08/sec08.md

 ## Elijah Frankle
 Finished a mini issue; messed with constructor and added a function that associates a plant's sprite with a plant and worked on seciton 7.
 ## Esme Puzio
+Resolved merge conflicts from Richard's PR, added back watering can functionality to PR, will finish HW4B and add back shovel functionality to PR.
 ## Richard Fang
 Almost done updating the buy functionality to be compatible with the Firebase changes; planning to make PR for that soon.